vectara/vectara-docs/www/docs/learn/user-defined-function-reranker.md

 ### Boost content by type

-Boost sections by for queries about `product manual for model X` in product documentation that contain `Technical Specifications`.
+Boost sections for queries about `product manual for model X` in product documentation that contains `Technical Specifications`.
 This example uses `1.5` (50%) as a boost value which aims to have the matching result appear near
 the top.
 Using a smaller boost value will make it more subtle.